ShrustiShru/Dotnet-Assignments/README.md

 -Range of all the floating and integral types of.NET CTS

 ASSIGNMENT 2
--Function that takes an array of numbers and it should display the Odd and Even numbers
+-Function that takes an array of numbers and displaying the Odd and Even numbers

 ASSIGNMENT 3
--Math Calc Program that allows Users to enter the values and operation and the Program should display the result based on the operator the user has typed.
-It should be in a loop until the user specifies to close it.
+-Math Calc Program that allows Users to enter the values and operation and the Program displays the result based on the operator the user has typed.

 ASSIGNMENT 4
--program that creates an array and displays the contents of the array.
-The array should be created dynamically.
-It means that the size, type should be set by the user of the Program.
-Take inputs for the values also.
-Finally it should display the values of the array.
+-Program that creates an array and displays the contents of the array.
+The array is dynamically.
+That means that the size, type is give by the User. even taking inputs for the values also.
+Finally displays the values of the array.

 Assignment 5